 3. Peanut Butter –

-Almond butter is slightly healthier than peanut butter because it has a higher concentration of vitamins and minerals.
+It is slightly healthier than peanut butter because it has a higher concentration of vitamins and minerals.
 In most other aspects, peanut butter and almond butter have similar nutritional value.

 So, go ahead and make an almond butter and jelly sandwich.
-Slap some almond butter on top of a banana or eat it straight out of the jar, like some peanut butter enthusiasts do.
+Slap some almond butter on top of a banana or eat it straight out of the jar, as some peanut butter enthusiasts do.
 Hey, we’re not judging.

-As a final note about almond butter, though it usually helps in weight loss and contributes to feeling fuller for longer, it is still possible to over consume almond butter.
+As a final note about almond butter, though it usually helps in weight loss and contributes to feeling fuller for longer, it is still possible to over-consume almond butter.

 The high-fat content can contribute to weight gain.
 Because of this make sure to only have a few tablespoons worth of the almond butter in any one week.
-Other then that, enjoy the buttery, nutty goodness.
+Other than that, enjoy the buttery, nutty goodness.